The Art of Herb Storage: Keeping Your Cannabis Fresh

 Using airtight containers to minimize exposure to contaminants in the environment.

-Regularly inspecting your cannabis for signs of mold or mildew and removing any affected portions immediately.
+Regularly inspecting your herbs for signs of mold or mildew and removing any affected portions immediately.

 Extending Shelf Life

-Properly stored cannabis can have an extended shelf life, allowing you to enjoy it for longer periods.
-By following the best practices outlined in this guide, you can protect your investment and ensure your cannabis stays fresh for months or even years, depending on the storage method used.
+Properly stored herb can have an extended shelf life, allowing you to enjoy it for longer periods.
+By following the best practices outlined in this guide, you can protect your investment and ensure your herbs stays fresh for months or even years, depending on the storage method used.

 Temperature and Humidity Control